Grace Bochenek

-Grace Marie Bochenek is an American industrial engineer and the current director of the School of Modeling, Simulation and Training, and the Institute for Simulation and Training at the University of Central Florida.
+Grace Marie Bochenek (born June 15, 1961) is an American industrial engineer and the current director of the School of Modeling, Simulation and Training, and the Institute for Simulation and Training at the University of Central Florida.
 She is former Director of the National Energy Technology Laboratory within the United States Department of Energy's Office of Fossil Energy.
 She also served as the acting United States Secretary of Energy in early 2017.
 She previously had spent much of her career at the U.S. Army Tank Automotive Research, Development and Engineering Center.

 Education

 Bochenek earned a Bachelor of Science in electrical engineering at Wayne State University in 1986, and a Master of Science in industrial and systems engineering from the University of Michigan–Dearborn in 1992.
 She did her doctoral work at the University of Central Florida earning her Ph.D. in industrial and systems engineering in 1998.
 Her dissertation title was "Comparative Analysis of Virtual 3D Visual Display Systems: Contributions to Cross-functional Team Collaboration in a Product Design Review Environment".